maKSiM89/audioPlayer/README.md

 Note:
 - This player can't play two songs simultaneously but this can be done for a short time.
+- Also I did not add next and prev buttons for each track.
+If smbd need this I will add them asap
 - Desing is not professional :)

 Listen to the cool music!